top of page

 • Barrier pour: textured and painted with lava rock facing.
 Upcoming.

-• Barrier wall will be located to allow room for pedestrians/bicyclists but prevent shoulder parking.
+• Barrier wall with rock veneer will be located to allow room for pedestrians/bicyclists but prevent shoulder parking.

 • Community requests that barrier wall height be kept to minimum through context sensitive design via SB1876.